gmottola00/gmottola00/README.md

 - 🗣️ Developed several **specialized chatbots** powered by RAG pipelines trained on internal documentation.
 - 📊 Built an **interactive financial dashboard** with real-time **AI-driven summarization** and **sentiment analysis** of market news.
 - 🧩 Created a **Knowledge Base Builder** platform to upload, index, and test content in real-time within the chatbot environment.
-> Stack: Flask · LangChain · Milvus · HTML · CSS · Javascript
+> Stack: Flask · Milvus · HTML · CSS · Javascript

 ---